Universal Service Fund: Waste and fraud

 The issue of waste and fraud, as with many government programs, has been addressed as well.
 Gilroy stated, "The ability to ensure that only eligible services are funded, that funding is disbursed at the proper level of discount, that alleged services have been received, and the integrity of the competitive bidding process is upheld have been questioned".
 Improved auditing of particularly the E-rate program has been addressed.

 There have been multiple cases of waste and fraud throughout disbursement of subsidies from the Universal Service Fund.
 There is some concern on the lag time between application, approval, and actual receipt of funds.
 In terms of fraud, some school officials have been bribed by contractors working with corporations so that they use subsidies to purchase computer equipment from said corporation.
 In addition, some beneficiaries inaccurately report costs to inflate their subsidies amount.
 In terms of waste, some equipment subsidized by the USF has been left unused for several years.

 An investigation into potential fraud in 2004 revealed that contractors working with Hewlett-Packard bribed school officials.
 Hewlett-Packard wanted the schools to use subsidies provided by the fund to purchase computer equipment from Hewlett-Packard.
 The second example of fraud was when "Sandwich Isles Communication purposely inflated and inaccurately reported money to receive inflated subsidies."

 Critics continue to raise concerns in regards to the wastefulness of the fund.
 For example, "$5 million worth of equipment purchased by Chicago public schools with E-rate funds was left unused in a warehouse for years."
 Lastly, a problem that has plagued the program is the long lag time between the overall application of the programs and the approval.

-The FCC has responded to issues of waste and fraud in the USF.
-In an attempt to combat them, the FCC conducted an investigation into the Lifeline program which revealed "serious weaknesses in federal safeguards, allowing providers to indiscriminately override checks that are supposed to prevent wasteful and fraudulent activities."
-As a result, Ajit Pai, current FCC commissioner withdrew some Lifeline subsidies "to come up with a better way to vet them for potential waste, fraud and abuse."
-Pai argued that it is necessary to halt some funds towards programs riddled with fraud because "putting the designations on hold gives the FCC the chance to make sure the process is legally defensible and to avoid potentially stranding customers if the courts ultimately deem the process unlawful".